1. Email Marketing

 Have a discount with urgency

 Having a discount is a no-brainer for a successful Black Friday sale, but it’s equally important to create a sense of urgency among your subscribers.
-This can be simply achieved by adding a timer or statement like “Offer ends in 48 hours”.
+This can be achieved by adding a timer or statement like “Offer ends in 48 hours”.

 This urgency would help you convert people who have been waiting for better offers or considering products from your competitors.